19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 Less than a 2-hour drive from Seville, you get to one of the most charming towns on the Algarve coast, Tavira.

-It’s the perfect place to get lost in narrow streets closed up by the colorful tiled walls of small fisherman’s houses and have ice cream overlooking the river dividing the town.
+It’s the perfect place to get lost in narrow streets closed up by the colorful tiled walls of small fishermen’s houses and have ice cream overlooking the river dividing the town.

 Santa Luzia is also a charming little fishing village to visit for lunch on the way.

-An alternative way of seeing Tavira and Ria Formosa is to go by Tuk-Tuk Tour.
+An alternative way of seeing Tavira and Ria Formosa is to take this Tuk-Tuk Tour.

-How to get there: You can easily drive to Tavira from Seville.
-There is free parking by Tavira Bus station next to the river.
-From there you can easily walk around town to the main sites, and it’s only a 10-minute drive to get to the trail to Barril Beach on Tavira Island.
+How to get there: You can easily drive to Tavira from Seville in less than 2 hours.
+There’s free parking by Tavira Bus Station next to the river.
+From there, you can easily walk around town to the main sites, and it’s only a 10-minute drive to get to the trail to Barril Beach on Tavira Island.

 Reflections on Seville day trips

-There is no doubt there is a large number of awesome day trips from Seville to explore!
-I really hope you found something you’d like to venture out on here and that you enjoy your Andalusia vacations.
+There is no doubt that there are many awesome day trips from Seville to explore!
+I really hope you found something you’d like to venture out on here and that you enjoy your Andalucia vacations.

 Are you looking for day trips from Seville?
 I've got you covered with some of the best day trips from Seville whether you like to visit cities, villages, beaches, or natural parks.
 These Seville day trips are to some of the absolute highlights in Andalusia Spain.